i1i1/cargo-lints/README.md

 # cargo-lints

-This is an utility for running lints specified from files.
+`cargo-lints` is a utility for running lints specified from files.

-## Use case
+## Use Case

 It is hard to share lint configuration in cargo workspace.
-Even more, so for lint configuration of form:
+Even more so as lint configuration in the form of:

 ``` rust
 $ cat src/lib.rs
 #![warn(clippy::all)]
 ...
 ```

-Is not shared with tests and benchmark binaries in `./benches/` and `./tests` directories.
+will not affect tests and benchmark binaries in `./benches/` and `./tests` directories.

-For now `cargo` and `clippy` don't provide convinient way to specify lints enabled for workspace, so that is why it is handy to have such an utility.
+For now `cargo` and `clippy` don't provide convinient way to specify lints enabled for workspace and that is why it is handy to have a utility such as this one.

 ## Installation